jasonlbdev/builder-cosmos-zone/README.md

 ## 📁 Data Configuration System

-This application uses an external data configuration system that follows the house rule: **"No mock, example or truncated code - Production only!"**
+This application follows the house rule: **"No mock, example or truncated code - Production only!"**

 ### Data Structure

-All mock data is stored in external JSON configuration files located in:
+All mock data is centralized in a single file:
-- `config/data/` - Source configuration files
-- `public/config/data/` - Files served to the frontend

-### Configuration Files

-1. **`config/data/tasks.json`** - Task management data
-2. **`config/data/calendar.json`** - Calendar events data
-3. **`config/data/settings.json`** - Email categories and AI rules
-4. **`config/data/conversations.json`** - Message conversation data
+- `shared/data/mockData.ts` - Contains all mock data and helper functions

-### Data Service
+### Data Management

-The application uses `shared/services/dataService.ts` to load data from external files.
-This service:
+The application uses `shared/data/mockData.ts` which:
-- Loads data asynchronously from JSON files
-- Provides fallback handling for missing files
+- Contains all mock data in one place
+- Provides helper functions to access data
-- Can be easily replaced with API calls in production
+- Can be easily deleted for production
 - Maintains type safety with TypeScript interfaces

 ### Production Migration

 To migrate to production:
-1. **Remove config files**: Delete `config/data/` and `public/config/data/` directories
+1. **Delete mock data file**: Remove `shared/data/mockData.ts`
-2. **Replace data service**: Update `shared/services/dataService.ts` to make API calls
+2. **Replace with API calls**: Update components to fetch from real APIs
-3. **Deploy**: The application will automatically use real data sources
+3. **Deploy**: The application will use real data sources

 ## 🛠️ Development